mvrmoris/Deep-Learning-Project/README.md

 # NAS-Bench-201 Setup

-To run the code, install the required dependencies with:
+After cloning the repository and creating a virtual environment, install the required dependencies with:

 ```bash
 pip install -r requirements.txt